Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Introduction

-The argument informally holds that the BB conclusion follows from two pieces of knowledge: \begin{enumerate}[nosep, label=(\roman*)] \item The set $\cal L$ of all the mechanical laws of physics that we know, which are symmetric under time inversion. \item The set $\cal D$ of all present observations (or Data) that we have, which includes all records, recorded data, and memories existing in the present. \end{enumerate} What can then we say about the world, based on our data $\cal D$?
+To understand the issues involved in these disputes, it is worth describing the standard argument for the BB hypothesis in a bit more detail.
+To simplify matters, for the most part we restrict attention to classical physics, since much of the controversy also imposes that restriction.
+The associated standard argument for the BB hypothesis starts by pointing out that we currently have two particular sets of information: \begin{enumerate}[nosep, label=(\roman*)] \item A particular set $\cal L$ of microscopic laws of physics, including in particular Newton's laws.
+Note that all of these laws are symmetric under time inversion. \item The set $\cal D$ of all present observations and that we have concerning the physical universe.
+This includes all of our current records, recorded data, and memories. \end{enumerate} What can we say about the physical universe, based on these two sets of information?
 The set of laws $\cal L$ admits a large family of solutions.
-Let us restrict ourselves to these solutions to those compatible with $\cal D$, in the sense that $\cal D$ has non-infinitesimal likelihood under those solutions.
-Ignoring the other solutions, for simplicity, let us assign equal probability to all these solutions that we restrict ourselves to.
+For simplicity, for the moment we restrict ourselves to these solutions that are consistent with $\cal D$, in the sense that $\cal D$ has non-infinitesimal likelihood under those solutions.
+Similarly, let us assign equal probability to all these solutions that we restrict ourselves to.

+Building on the widely accepted set of laws of modern classical and quantum physics, the fluctuation theorems of stochastic thermodynamics and open quantum thermodynamics have established that the evolution of entropy in all statistical physics systems, is a stochastic process~\cite{shiraishi2023introduction,peliti2021stochastic,seifert2025stochastic}.
+It is also widely accepted that (in non-cosmological contexts) this process: \begin{enumerate} \item is time translation invariant; \item is symmetric under time-inversion; \item has the property that if it is conditioned on a value of entropy $s_0$ at one particular time, $t_0$, and not conditioned on anything else, and if $s_0$ is sufficiently lower than the maximal value of entropy, then the expected value of entropy for times greater than $t_0$ are greater than $s_0$. \end{enumerate} We call this set of three presumptions the \textbf{entropy conjecture}.
+We call any process satisfying the first two of these presumptions a \textbf{Boltzmann process} (whether or not it involves physical entropy).